Tutorial - Getting around in Power BI service

 A report is made up of one or more pages.
 In most cases, each page is designed to tell a story and that story is told with visualizations, text, shapes, and images.

 Reports have several sections.
 On the left is the clickable list of report pages.
 Across the top, is the menu bar containing actions you can take with the report.
-The options available will depend on the role and permission the report designer assigned to you.
+The options available depend on the role and permission the report designer assigned to you.
 On the right side is the Filters pane.
 And the center canvas contains the report itself.
 Similar to the dashboard, there are actions that you can take for the entire report, for individual visuals, and also for a single report page.

 Learn more about Power BI reports.